Jollerprutt/proxmox-node/README.md

 | `Netmask` |255.255.255.0| 255.255.255.0| 255.255.255.0
 | `Gateway` |192.168.1.5|192.168.1.5|192.168.1.5
 | `DNS` |192.168.1.5|192.168.1.5|192.168.1.5

-Please use your supplied password.
+Node 1 should be your Qotom.
+Choose your own password.

 ### 1.1 Configure the Proxmox Hardware
 Further configuration is done via the Proxmox web interface.
 Just point your browser to the IP address given during installation (https://yournodesipaddress:8006).
 Default login is "root" (realm PAM) and the root password you defined during the installation process.